amm533/amm533.github.io/_pages/about.md

 Research Interests
 ======
-My first research has focused on the detection and mitigation of biases in language models.
+My first research work has focused on the detection and mitigation of biases in language models.
 More specifically, my work is oriented at reducing the gap in gender bias mitigation in word embeddings between English and morphologically rich languages as Spanish.